 Check whether linen and towels are provided.
 If not, can you hire them?
 Maybe they can provide a high-chair, otherwise you’ll have to bring a booster seat.
 Will there be laundry facilities?
 If not, you’ll need more clothes and a laundry bag.
 Once that’s sorted, make a list – and take it with you to make sure you bring everything home again!

 Are we there yet?

 Thank goodness for distractions!
 The best are the usual car games and fun story books.
-But no matter how you’re travelling, a portable DVD player or laptop/tablet/smartphone is also loaded with entertainment.
+But no matter how you’re travelling, a portable DVD player or laptop/tablet/smartphone loaded with entertainment will help keep them quiet and occupied.
 A few new small toys and books (or old but forgotten ones!) will also keep them busy, along with a supply of snacks and drinks.